Mining industry of the Democratic Republic of the Congo: Mining resumes (2001–present)

 Rebel groups MLC, RCD-Goma, and RCD-ML each made their own deals with foreign businessmen for cash and/or military equipment.
 Battlefields most commonly centered on areas that held a lot of diamond and coltan potential and foreign armies' occupation of the eastern region was maintained by illegal resource exploitation.
 For $1 million per month rebel group RCD-Goma gave a coltan monopoly to SOMIGL which they in turn poured into efforts to gain control from RCD-ML of mineral-loaded land.
 To get fast cash to gain control of government land, the DRC gave a diamond monopoly to Dan Gertler's International Diamond Industries (IDI), which was supposed to pay the Congolese government $20 million for it.
 But it paid only $3 million, yet continued to extract diamonds from the region and sell them internationally.
 Upon request of the IMF and World Bank the DRC liberalized diamond trade, after which IDI threatened to sue for breach of contract, a contract they themselves did not honor.

 Corporations and Western countries purchasing coltan from Rwanda, Uganda, or Burundi were aware of its origin; aid from western donors was funneled directly into Rwandan and Ugandan war efforts.
 The German government gave a loan to a German citizen to build his coltan export business in the DRC, for which he enlisted the help of RCD-Goma soldiers.
 Mineral plunder in the DRC was easy once the central authority had collapsed because of the extremely weak financial system, as well as the international corporations and governments that imported illegal minerals disregarding illegal conflicts on the part of proper standards.

 The US documented that many minerals were purchased from the DRC even though the DRC had no record of exporting them.
 A lack of state stability combined with international corporations' and foreign governments' interest in investing in Congolese minerals increased the pace at which the DRC was shaken from its fragile foundation.
 The UN identified the perpetrators of illegal resource exploitation in the DRC, but was unable to help prevent the economic exploitation of the country.

+Daily life for citizens in Congo is influenced by the country's long history of resource extraction.
+In communities near mining areas, frequent truck traffic, industrial mining, and ore transport contribute to dust and environmental destruction.
+Researcher Siddharth Kara states, "The heavy traffic and perpetual mining activity west of Likasi has resulted in dangerous amounts of air pollution.
+A thick cloud of fumes, grit, and ash suffocates the land."
+Many families live close to mining sites where access to clean water, reliable electricity, and healthcare services are limited.
+Adults and children may work in mining activities such as digging, sorting, washing, or transporting cobalt ore due to limited employment opportunities in other sectors.
+These working conditions often involve significant health and safety risks.